 Unlike the major trading powers, Switzerland is a medium-sized player and cannot rely on its market size to secure its economic and trade positions.
 It needs reliable rules to ensure the security of international economic exchanges.
 As a member of the WTO, Switzerland is actively involved in problem-solving, the implementation and enforcement of existing agreements and the development of the regulatory framework.

 Since May 2019, around 80 WTO members have been negotiating provisions on electronic commerce (e-commerce).
 The objective of these negotiations is to promote e-commerce by eliminating unnecessary trade barriers and developing common basic principles for national regulations.

-The State Secretariat for Economic Affairs (SECO) is empowered to represent Switzerland within the WTO and cooperates with OFCOM in the areas for which the Office is responsible.
+The State Secretariat for Economic Affairs (SECO) is responsible for representing Switzerland in the WTO.

 Last modification 29.12.2015